MicrosoftDocs/power-automate-docs/articles/minit/minit-diagnostics.md

 ms.subservice: process-advisor
 ms.topic: conceptual
 ms.date: 03/09/2023
-ms.author: tatn
+ms.author: angieandrews
 ms.reviewer: angieandrews
 search.audienceType:
 - flowmaker
 - enduser
 ---

-# Diagnostic data collection in Power Automate
+# Diagnostic data collection

 We use diagnostic data to keep Power Automate client software secure and up-to-date; to detect, diagnose, and fix problems; and to make product improvements.
 This data doesn't include a user's name or email address, the content of the user's data, files, or information about apps unrelated to the product.